 Ben scores a 8.9 on the HMOABBAWBTI scale.

 All said and done, this was a great third issue.
 The slow climb with the story makes it where we get just enough that we want more, but you’re still left in suspense as to what might happen next.
 That’s good story building and telling.
-I’ll be patiently waiting a DOC KRAKEN comic, but until then I give THE REALM #3 a 4.5 out of 5.
+And you can guarantee I’ll be patiently waiting a DOC KRAKEN comic.

 Make sure to pick this issue up at your local comic shop, and THE REALM #4 will be hitting shelves on Wednesday, December 20th,